backand/docs/source/includes/_integrations.md

 #### Authorization

 Backand uses authorization headers in HTTP requests.
-The token for authorization is obtained upon sign in to Backand and is then stored using cookies via 'ngCookies'.
-The Backand sdk adds authorization headers to each HTTP request using an ‘$http’ interceptor.
+The token for authorization is obtained upon sign in to Backand and is then stored using cookies via `ngCookies`.
+The Backand SDK adds authorization headers to each HTTP request using an `$http` interceptor.

-In your main 'js' file, 'app.js' requires ‘backand':
+In your main JavaScript file, `app.js` requires `backand`:

 ```javascript
      var myApp = angular.module('starter', ['ionic',
        'starter.controllers', 'backand', 'starter.services']);
 ```

-And in your app ‘config’ add:
+And in your app's `config` add:

 ```javascript
      myApp.config(function($stateProvider, $urlRouterProvider,